On the 5th of November 2015, to the best of my knowledge at the time, I died in a small rural hospital five hours south of Perth.

 Though the couple in question’s idea of substance abuse was probably having two sugars in their tea, they were gruff, understanding and efficient as they drove us 20km to the nearest hospital in their enormous 4wd

-I repeated the words aloud, and suddenly remembered a story I’d once read of a girl who’d had to have her leg amputated after contracting TSS.
+I repeated the words aloud, and suddenly remembered a story I’d once read in Dolly magazine about a girl who’d had to have her leg amputated after contracting TSS.

 I remember very little of the first few hours at the hospital.
 I am told I wrote my name on the identity form in page-sized capital letters, overlapping all the boxes and tearing holes in the paper with the pen.
 I am told the hospital staff didn’t really know what acid was.